yramachers/PVTree/README.md

          +- smarts/
          +- spectra/
 ```

+After installation, you may need to set `LD_LIBRARY_PATH` on Linux systems to point
+the `pvtree-*` executables to their dependent libraries such as ROOT and Geant4.
+Alternately, you can add the argument `-DCMAKE_INSTALL_RPATH_USE_LINK_PATH=ON` when
+running cmake and before installing.
+This will set the RPATH of the executables to point
+to all the used libraries.

 To get started with using PVTree programs, open the file `share/doc/PVTree/html/index.html`
 in your preferred browser.